Published on July 18, 2018 11:28 AM by dbo.

 First, there are a couple rules introduced in the last decade that apply to kicks from scrimmage.
 Understanding these, and their purpose and place in the game will help in the overall understanding of the application of these penalties.

-The restriction was applied to between the 20-yard lines so as to not take away the skill play of punters pinning a team deep with “coffin corner” kicks out of bounds within the 20-yard line.
-If the rule applied to between the goal lines, punters would have to land “coffin corner” kicks in bounds before bouncing out or be penalized, and this was deemed to be too restrictive on the practice (and would likely see more single points as a result), so the 20-yard lines was chosen as a compromise to both situations.
+The restriction was applied to between the 15-yard lines so as to not take away the skill play of punters pinning a team deep with “coffin corner” kicks out of bounds within the 15-yard line.
+If the rule applied to between the goal lines, punters would have to land “coffin corner” kicks in bounds before bouncing out or be penalized, and this was deemed to be too restrictive on the practice (and would likely see more single points as a result), so the 20-yard lines were chosen as a compromise to both situations, but reduced to 15-yard lines in 2022.

 On a punt from scrimmage, the five players who make up the ineligible interior line players (centre, guards, tackles) may not advance beyond the scrimmage zone (1-yard in advance of the line of scrimmage) until the ball is kicked.
 Violating this rule is subject to a 10-yard penalty from the point of last scrimmage (and repeat down) or point possession gained for the receiving team.